iobis/pacman-pipeline-training/tutorial.md

 In the final step, a HTML report summarizing all steps is generated.

 ## Running the pipeline

+For running the pipeline we will need the following ingredients:

+- Windows Subsystem for Linux
+- conda
+- Snakemake
+- the pipeline code
+- a reference database
+- some raw reads

+If you are participating in the on-site training, WSL should be configured for you.
+You can skip to the conda installation step after checking the WSL installation with `wsl -l -v`.

 ### Installation instructions for Windows

 To be able to run the pipeline on Windows systems, we'll need to install the Windows Subsystem for Linux (WSL 2).